Optimal Quantization for Distribution Synthesis: Informational Divergence Optimal Quantization

-The derivative \eqref{eq:id:derivative} does not depend on $i$ and is strictly positive.
-We conclude that $\Delta_i(k)$ is strictly monotonically increasing in $k$.
-The following lemma summarizes the properties of the increment function. \begin{lemma} For all $m>0$, the increment function $\Delta_i(k)$ satisfies
+(which holds trivially for $k=1$) shows that the increment function grows without bound with $k$.
+The following lemma summarizes the properties of the increment function. \begin{lemma} For all $m>0$, the increment function $\Delta_i(k)$ grows without bound with $k$ and satisfies